 The reason: to be actively reminded of something happening in the app.
 In the ongoing ferocious battle to engage users in a highly competitive landscape, push notifications can help you stay relevant in the high-stakes marketplace.

-Push notification, when used mindfully, can make users return to the product and keep them engaged.
-A well-crafted and well-timed notification on say a new feature release re-engages the users and ignites curiosity to know more about it.
+Push notifications, when used mindfully, can make users return to the product and keep them engaged.
+A well-crafted and well-timed notification re-engages the users.

-Pro Tip: Thoughtless use of push notifications can be problematic.
-Sending too many of them can result in people uninstalling the app entirely.
+Pro Tip: Sending too many of them can result in people uninstalling the app entirely.
 Many companies avoid the guesswork and leverage AI-backed push notifications.
 These are triggered based on the user’s activity in the app and the time they are most likely to click on it.

 8. Retire outdated, underperforming features